ncats/RaMP-DB/README.md

 # Why RaMP (Relational Database of Metabolomic Pathways)

 The purpose of RaMP is to provide a publicly available database that integrates metabolite and gene/protein biological, chemical and other from multiple sources.
-The database is relational and it can be directly downloaded as a MySQL dump (under the folder inst/extdata) for integration into any tools.
+The database structure and data is available as a MySQL dump file and it can be directly downloaded from Figshare (link below in Installation Instructions) for integration into any tool.
 Please note that this project is in continuous development and we appreciated any feedback.

 ## Contact Info:
 For any questions or feedback, please send us a note at [NCATSRaMP@mail.nih.gov](NCATSRaMP@mail.nih.gov).

 If you find a bug, please submit an issue through this GitHub repo.

 ## Basic Features:
 The R packages and associated app perform  the following queries: